 The KONG is hollow in the middle so you can fill it with things like dog treats or puppy food.
 Along with being a favorite among dogs that love to chew, it also stimulates dogs’ mental ability since they have to figure out how to get what’s inside.
 It is important to fill these toys with things that your dog likes because getting them gives them a feeling of accomplishment.
 If they get their treats, it will also make them want to play with the toy again.

 This dog toy can also be used to play fetch.
 It is safer to use and more durable than sticks or tennis balls.
 The KONG also helps clean a dog’s teeth and soothes their gums while they chew.
 Despite this dog toy having no DIY alternative, it is among the cheapest toys you can get on this list.
 It is also available in most pet stores.
 There is no reason why you shouldn’t at the very least try this toy out.
+For a wider selection of choices, check out our puppy teething toys and dog chews guides.

 The Digging Box